 Because of these requirements, a lender that sells into the secondary market can’t “just go electronic” or “e”.”
 They must implement all of these systems and technologies first.
 Then, approvals and formal audits are required to demonstrate compliance before a lender can receive approval to sell electronically executed loans into the secondary market.
 To date, lenders haven’t wanted to take on this cost and complexity especially as it’s associated with such antiquated and cumbersome processes.

 Notarize is the first company to solve these challenges and integrate a solution into an online signing platform.
-Most importantly, our closing platform is finally compelling enough [click to close anywhere online vs drive to borrowers with an iPad] for lenders to tackle these issues and make the leap to a fully electronic mortgage process.
+Most importantly, our online closing platform is finally compelling enough [click to close anywhere] for lenders to tackle these issues and make the leap to a fully electronic mortgage process.

 For borrowers, the experience is like nothing else they have ever done.
 We’ve built our system to treat the eNote exactly like every other document.
 Borrowers simply click to close and execute an eNote along with the rest of their closing package entirely online - our system handles it all behind the scenes.
 The entire process is effortless to them, yet they are raving about how “fun and neat” the closing experience is.
 When is the last time a borrower said your closing experience was “fun or neat?”